nikolaeu/numi/Readme.md

 ### Alfred integration

-[Now](http://numi.io/blog/alfred) you can use Numi with [Alfred](https://alfredapp.com) for quick calculations.
+You can use Numi with [Alfred](https://alfredapp.com) for quick calculations.
 Just type `numi`, <kbd>n</kbd> or <kbd>=</kbd> in front of your expressions in Alfred.
 First you will need to install the [Numi workflow](https://github.com/nikolaeu/Numi-extensions/releases/download/1.2/Numi.alfredworkflow), and enable Alfred integration in Numi preferences.
 The workflow can also be installed easily with [Homebrew](http://brew.sh)-[alfred](https://github.com/danielbayley/homebrew-alfred):

 ```sh
 brew tap danielbayley/alfred